 - Heat the olive oil in a large 12-inch skillet over medium heat.
-Add the onion and season with salt.
+Add the onion and season with a pinch of salt.
 Sauté until translucent, about 3 minutes.
 Add the green pepper, red pepper, chili, and garlic and cook, stirring occasionally, about 3 minutes more.
 Stir in the tomato paste and 1 tablespoon dendê oil, if using.
-Add the tomatoes, a few grinds of black pepper, paprika, cumin and coriander and cook until tomatoes have started to break down, about 2 to 3 minutes.
+Add the tomatoes, 1/2 teaspoon salt, a few grinds of black pepper, paprika, cumin and coriander (if using).
+Cook until tomatoes have started to break down, about 2 to 3 minutes.

 - Deglaze the pan with chicken broth then pour in the coconut milk.
 Simmer over low heat, stirring occasionally, until sauce thickens, about 3-4 minutes.
 Stir in the remaining tablespoon of dendê oil, if using.

 - Nestle in the fish pieces and cook, occasionally spooning sauce over fish, for 3-4 minutes or until fish is just cooked through.
 Taste for seasoning adding a pinch more salt if needed.
 Stir in chopped cilantro.